NREL/ESIFHPC3/Nalu/README.md

 * We note that recent commits of Nalu require an updated input file for the 512 mesh case.
 We have therefore added file `abl_3km_512/abl_3km_512_new1.i` for running with recent commits.
-This file was tested on commit `2dc5b7ede2c7cb00937fda52058d6f09feaf3f82`.
+This file was tested on recent commit `2dc5b7ede2c7cb00937fda52058d6f09feaf3f82`.
 The originally included input file `abl_3km_512/abl_3km_512_orig.i` was tested with Nalu commit `1d3ee2e62ecdd4745d0339a5bf9c5194a07bc93a`.
 See the repo Issues for further context.